- Faculty Development

 To be promoted, a candidate must:

-Promotion to the rank of Senior Instructor II may be considered after four years of full-time service at the rank of Senior Instructor I or the accumulation of its equivalent for part-time Senior Instructors I at 0.50 FTE or greater.
+Promotion to the rank of Senior Instructor II may be considered when both of the following conditions are met: at least four years have elapsed since their last promotion, and they have accumulated a minimum of 3.0 FTE years in service since their last promotion.
 To be promoted, a candidate must have a sustained record of exceptional achievement and evidence of professional growth and innovation in assigned duties.
-Senior Instructors I and Senior Instructors II are eligible for extended fixed-term contracts (see http://oregonstate.edu/admin/hr/sites/default/files/documents/general/fixed_term_contract.pdf).
+Senior Instructors I and Senior Instructors II are eligible for extended fixed-term contracts (see https://hr.oregonstate.edu/manual/multi-year-fixed-term-appointments).

 The criteria for Teaching, Advising, and Other Assignments in this document can provide guidelines for documenting and evaluating the level of achievement.
 Promotions cannot be made from non-professorial to professorial ranks.

 A tenure-track Instructor position is defined by teaching, advising and other assigned duties as delineated in the position description, and has a focus on a specialized assignment within an academic program.
 Such positions carry an expectation of scholarship as defined in the position description.
 Faculty in such positions are expected to demonstrate their potential for long-term contribution to the institution.